mymonero/mymonero-mobile/README.md

 ## Installation

 Before installing, [download and install Node.js](https://nodejs.org/en/download/).
 For Android, you will also need [Android Studio](https://developer.android.com/studio).
-For iOS, you will need XCode.
+For iOS, you will need Xcode (available on the Apple App Store).

 Clone the repo and install the dependencies.
 ```bash